Jythonscript/Erotimatiko/README.md

-A simple c program that prints an erotimatiko.
-From there, the opportunities are limitless.
+Try replacing the semicolon in the program with the output.